Rams vs. Terrapins

 Head coach Kevin Willard has also leaned into a defensive identity that focuses on switching aggressively and contesting every shot, making Maryland one of the stingiest teams in the tournament.
 Their physicality, especially in the paint, has created matchup issues for smaller, perimeter-focused teams and should pose a significant challenge to Colorado State’s offense, which prefers to push the pace and play in space.
 Maryland will look to slow down the Rams’ transition attack by dominating the glass and executing their half-court sets with patience and precision.
 A major strength for the Terrapins is their ability to close out games—Maryland ranks among the national leaders in free-throw percentage during the final five minutes of regulation, a critical edge in what could be a tightly contested matchup.
 The leadership of Gillespie and Miguel in pressure moments adds confidence, while Queen’s presence gives them an interior fallback when perimeter shots aren’t falling.
 One area Maryland will need to improve upon against Colorado State is transition defense, particularly after turnovers, which has occasionally been a vulnerability when facing athletic guards and wings.
 However, with a week of preparation, Willard’s staff has likely emphasized controlling possessions, limiting live-ball turnovers, and forcing the Rams into difficult half-court offense, where Maryland’s length and discipline can take over.
 Terrapins fans, many of whom have traveled to Seattle for the tournament, are expected to give Maryland a pseudo-home-court atmosphere, which could energize a team that feeds off intensity and physicality.
 The Terrapins enter this game as a 5.5-point favorite not just because of their size and defense, but also due to their tournament experience, tactical coaching, and the high-level consistency they’ve shown against major-conference opponents.
 If Maryland establishes Derik Queen early, defends the three-point line effectively, and keeps their turnovers in check, they should be in strong position to impose their style and wear down Colorado State.
 With a Sweet 16 berth on the line and a roster built to grind down opponents, Maryland appears prepared to rise to the moment, relying on the same formula that carried them through the gauntlet of the Big Ten: discipline, defense, and timely execution.
 As long as they remain composed and don’t allow Colorado State’s speed to disrupt their rhythm, the Terrapins are well-positioned to extend their tournament run and continue their push toward national contention.

-AI algorithm Remi is pouring through tons of stats on each team.
-In fact, anytime the Rams and Terrapins play there’s always several intriguing angles to key in on.
-Not to mention games played at Climate Pledge Arena in Mar rarely follow normal, predictable patterns.
+AI algorithm Remi is pouring through loads of datapoints on each team.
+In fact, anytime the Rams and Terrapins play there’s always several intriguing trends to key in on.
+Not to mention games played at Climate Pledge Arena in Mar can often follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: D. Queen over 25.5 Points